pejman-aslani/yii3/README.md

 resources/          Application resources.
     assets/         Asset bundle resources.
     layout/         Layout view templates.
+    messages/
-    view/           View templates.
+    views/          View templates.
 runtime/            Files generated during runtime. src/                Application source code.
     Asset/          Asset bundle definitions.
+    Command/        Console commands.
     Controller/     Web controller classes.
-    Command/        Console commands.
+    EventHandler/
+    Handler/
+    ViewInjection/
 tests/              A set of Codeception tests for the application. vendor/             Installed Composer packages.
+Makefile            Config for make command.
 ```

 ## Configuration

 You can find configuration in `config` directory.
-There are multiple
+There are multiple configs,
-configs, and the most interesting is `params.php`.
+and the most interesting is `common\params.php`.
 Below there are details about its sections:

 ### Application Services

 There are multiple pre-configured application services.

 #### Aliases